The History of Sicily: From Ancient Times to Modern Day

 Ancient Greeks Settle in Sicily

 The ancient Greeks played a significant role in shaping the history of Sicily.
-First Greek colonists arrived in the 8th century BC and established settlements on the island.
+First, Greek colonists arrived in the 8th century BC and established settlements on the island.

-The Greeks brought with them their language, religion, and culture.
+What we know, though, is that Greeks brought with them their language, religion, and culture.
 With them, Sicily became a center of art and philosophy.

 ZeusThe Greek god Zeus seems like quite a groovy guy.
 The statue stands in the Archeological Museum of Palermo.